 Neck and spine

-The majority of neck and spine conditions that plague us as we get older result from the normal wear and tear on the spine from aging, says spine specialist, Glenn Amundson, MD of Menorah Medical Center.
+The majority of neck and spine conditions that plague us as we get older result from the normal wear and tear on the spine from aging, says spine specialist, Suhel Kotwal, MD of Menorah Medical Center.
 Chronic age-related problems include disc degeneration, osteoarthritis and osteoporosis compression fractures.
 Then you have injuries from falls, work- or sports-related accidents and poor lifting technique.
 These set the stage for a host of specific neck and spine ailments, which necessitate a personalized approach to patient care.

 “The main thing we offer is an exhaustive evaluation with appropriate individualization,” he says.
 “It’s important to know there’s not just one surgery, one device or one approach.
 Every patient is different.”

 Back pain, especially low back pain, is one of the most common reasons for doctor visits.
 About 80 percent of adults experience low back pain at some point in their lives.
 Causes can range from sitting too much and excess weight, to wear and tear on the spine, congenital conditions or previous surgeries, says William Rosenberg, MD, a neurosurgeon at Research Medical Center who specializes in surgery for chronic back pain.
 Most back pain is muscle-related and will get better by itself or with self-treatment.
 If back pain doesn’t subside within a few weeks, it’s time to visit the doctor.

 Spine and back care are offered through multiple specialty areas – orthopedics, neurosurgery, sports medicine and pain management – depending on patient need.
 Our treatments encompass physical therapy, innovative non-surgical pain interventions and the latest surgical procedures.